 I remember a coworker laughing and saying to me, “you’re always tired!”
 It was during a time of stress in my home life.
 I had a young toddler and 3 kids in many after school activities, not to mention, the usual homework, injuries and illness that come with childhood.
 My mother had recently passed away and we were all still feeling that grief.
 My kids and I were very close to her.
 Really, I just wasn’t taking care of myself or getting to bed at a decent time.
 I was only getting about 6 hours of sleep a night, on a good night.

-I really stopped to pause when my coworker said that to me.
+I really stopped to pause when my coworker told me I’m always saying I’m tired.
 I began to question why I was always so tired, and what could I do about it?

 For a while, people have been treating those that can get by on little sleep like they have some kind of magic power that is highly desirable.
 But now, I think many of us are starting to understand that sleep is even more important to our health and helps us be even more productive for our work than the few hours we may have gained from staying up longer.